androiddrew/go-pupper/README.md

 # go-pupper
 Software for the Pupper robot

+## Features

+Dashboard used for configuring and monitoring your pupper via a web browser.

 ## Development

 Each service will have it's own dependencies.
 To prevent having to build multiple virtualenvs to develop each service